|People and Culture

 It is expected that Incumbent, Relieving and Acting Principals will take all reasonable measures to comply with this Policy.

-The Head of Human Resource Services in consultation with the Head of School Improvement Services (Primary or Secondary as relevant) appoints Relieving and Acting Principals.
-The Head of Human Resource Services will consult with the Parish Priest.
+The CEDoW Head of People and Culture in consultation with the CEDoW Head of School Improvement Services (Primary or Secondary as relevant) appoints Relieving and Acting Principals.
+The CeDoW Head of People and Culture will consult with the Parish Priest.

 There are no CEDoW Procedures for this Policy